Boryana Straubel: Career

-The Straubel Foundation's goal is to help accelerate the transition to a more environmentally sustainable future.
-Since 2015, J. B. Straubel has been the president of the Straubel Foundation.
-Boryana Straubel was an executive director until her death in 2021.
-The Straubel Foundation is focused on leadership, impact investments, and education.
+In 2021, she founded a jewelry company, Generation Collection, to promote environmental sustainability through the recycling of metals.

-Personal life
+Personal life and death

-On August 3, 2013, Boryana Dineva Straubel married Jeffrey Brian ("JB") Straubel and lived in Woodside, California.
+On August 3, 2013, Boryana Dineva Straubel married J. B. Straubel and lived in Woodside, California.
 In 2015, she gave birth to twins.
 When JB Straubel left as CTO at Tesla in July 2019, they moved to Nevada, where Redwood Materials was located.

-Death

 Straubel died after being hit by a car which crossed a double yellow line on June 19, 2021, while Straubel was riding her bike.
-The driver was unlicensed.
-Guadelupe Garcia-Davalos, the driver of the car, pleaded guilty to one count of reckless driving causing death or substantial bodily harm, a felony charge that carries a maximum sentence of six years in prison.
+The driver of the car that killed her, Guadelupe Garcia-Davalos, was unlicensed and pleaded guilty to one count of reckless driving causing death or substantial bodily harm.
+The crime carried a maximum sentence of six years in prison.
+Garcia-Davalos was sentenced to two to six years in prison, and served just over two years, being released from parole on December 31, 2024.